Examination process

 R5 - Failed The research does not meet the criteria for the degree as specified by the University and a significant amount of additional research work and/or major substantive revision will not raise it to an acceptable standard.

-Upon receipt of all required examiners reports, they are considered by the Associate Deputy Vice-Chancellor Research Training and Development, SGR as per the HDR Submission and Examination Procedure and Schedule One.
+Upon receipt of all required examiners reports, they are reviewed and assessed by the Associate Deputy Vice-Chancellor Research Training and Development, SGR, as per the HDR Submission and Examination Procedure and Schedule One.

 The examinations team is not able to provide any information about the content or recommendations of the reports until an examination classification has been made by the Associate Deputy Vice-Chancellor Research Training and Development.